hanson-hschang/persona-zola-theme/README.md

 3. **Customization** :

-  - site settings in your `config.toml`:
+  - Configure site settings in your `config.toml`:

     ```toml
     # The URL this site will be built for